 The distribution of assets across the main investment categories within the Main Fund changes as a result of the investment strategy followed by the managers and the performance achieved within each investment category.
-These changes are shown, on an economic exposure basis, in the bottom graph on this page.
+These changes are shown, on an economic exposure basis, in the graph bottom right.